Cpos64/virtue-journal/README.md

 - Review sleep and discipline from the previous night
 - Reflect on **yesterday’s virtues** (Y / N)
+- Review unfinished items from yesterday and choose (Y/N) whether to carry each one into today
 - Set intentions:
   - What to accomplish
   - How to learn and grow